eduk8s-tests/lab-shell-operator/workshop/content/exercises/02-operator-hooks.md

 <ctrl-c>
 ```

-Unfortunately, for some unknown reason, the version of the ``shell-operator`` doesn't want to shutdown gracefully, so send an interrupt one more time, which should force it to shutdown.
+Unfortunately, for some unknown reason the version of the ``shell-operator`` being used doesn't want to shutdown gracefully when run from a terminal, so send an interrupt one more time, which should force it to shutdown.

 ```execute-1
 <ctrl-c>